Abhi-XD9/Kanban-Board/README.md

 # Contributing
 Contributions are welcome!
 Please submit a pull request with your changes.

-# GitHub Pages
+# Netlify
-This project is deployed on GitHub Pages.
-You can view the live demo at: https://abhi-xd9.github.io/Kanban-Board
+This project is deployed on Netlify.
+You can view the live demo at: kanban-board9.netlify.app